andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 ![main commands of redis](images/main-commands-of-redis.png)

 [Here](https://github.com/andreterceiro/dio-claro-spring--nosql-studies) in the section related to **"key-value"** I showed an example with Redis.
 I used several (not all) of these commands and others.

+Also, teacher passed us the link "http://try.redis.io/". besides the link is offline nowdays, we can serach in Google using the string "try Redis".